sarker24/MicroServices/README.md

 This diagram shows the internal design of the transaction microservices.
 The business logic and datalogic related to traction service is written in a separate transaction processing framework.
 The transaction data is stored in SQL server.

 We have sender and receiver, Sender send the messages and store the RabbitMQ service bus.
-Receicer receive message from the RabbitMQ service bus.
-We have different different application settings, Different microservices setup, Setup MediatR for sending and receiving message.
+Receiver receive message from the RabbitMQ service bus.
+We have different application setup, Different microservices setup, Setup MediatR for sending and receiving message.

-Development Environment:
+## Development Environment:
 * NET Core 2.2 SKD
-* Visual studio Web API core
+* Visual studio .Net core
 * RabbitMQ server
+* SQL server

+## Opensource Tools Used:
+* Entity Framwork Core(For Data Access)
+* Swashbucke(For Api Documentation)